EnterpriseDB/repmgr/README.md

     `repmgrd` should not be active on any nodes while a switchover is being carried out.
 This   restriction may be lifted in a later version.

-    For more details see the section `Performing a switchover with repmgr`.
+    For more details see the section "Performing a switchover with repmgr".

 * `node status`